 The greatest threat to the Green Mountain Falls community is a result of up-stream flows and surface runoff that impact existing infrastructure within the community.
-Drainage is a regional issue that does not acknowledge the boundaries between municipalities therefore it is necessary to formulate programs that include public, private and multi-jurisdictional involvement to identify opportunities and constraints for planning and evaluating future stornwater management projects.
-Municipalities both upstream and downstream of Green Mountain Falls, should initiate and facilitate open dialogue and coordination related to planning and design for land uses, open space and infrastructure to evaluate impacts associated with flooding and runoff regionally.
+Drainage is a regional issue that does not acknowledge the boundaries between municipalities therefore it is necessary to formulate programs that include public, private, and multi-jurisdictional involvement to identify opportunities and constraints for planning and evaluating future stormwater management projects.
+Local examples include the Colorado Springs City, Colorado Springs Utilities, and Pueblo County IGA signed in April of 2016 to commit spending for stormwater infrastructure, maintenance, and education programs to improve Colorado Springs stormwater system (Colorado Springs Stormwater Program Implementation Plan July 2016).
+Municipalities both upstream and downstream of Green Mountain Falls should initiate and facilitate open dialogue and coordination related to planning and design for land uses, open space and infrastructure to evaluate impacts associated with flooding and runoff regionally.